wordofwarning/wordofwarning.org/current/2014-emergency/afternoon/index.md

 ![Frances-Kay](FrancesKay.jpg)

 **Jonathan Rogerson ¦ *Desert Island Deaths***
-A death scene on repeat, a performance comprised only of deaths, in homage to the tragic diva Dalida, who wished *"to die on stage… in a well-orchestrated death."*
+A death scene on repeat; a performance comprised only of deaths, in homage to the tragic diva Dalida, who wished *to die on stage… in a well-orchestrated death.*
 The performance explores how a single image can be caused to mutate, through repetition and duration, in the imagination of the spectator, decaying like an image on a role of celluloid or video tape which deteriorates each time it is replayed.
-Devised & performed by Jonathan Rogerson ¦ Directed by Flora Pitrolo ¦ Costume Design by Mariapia Mineo
+Devised + performed by Jonathan Rogerson ¦ Directed by Flora Pitrolo ¦ Costume Design by Mariapia Mineo
 <http://jonathanrogerson.wordpress.com> ¦ [@RogersonJonny](http://twitter.com/RogersonJonny)
 ![Jonathan Rogerson](JRogerson.jpg)